Finland and Worldwide

 At weddings I’m often asked how I became a wedding photographer?
-Well, it all started a few (a few, it was in 2008!) years ago when a couple I knew asked if I’d take their wedding photos.
+Well, it all started as a hobby a few (a few, it was in 2008!) years ago when a couple I knew asked if I’d take their wedding photos.
 Obviously I already had a background in photography, but not a clue about wedding photography in particular.
 They had seen some of my work but not one wedding photo.
 I was totally stressed out about the upcoming big day, but they liked the result.
 On the wedding day itself I realized that it wasn’t as bad as I might have imagined and in the end I found it a very interesting and fascinating assignment.

 As to hobbies, in college I was an enthusiastic ice hockey player but that career was cut short by injuries.
 Around the same time I took my first photography course.
 We developed our own photos from black and white negatives in a dark room and that’s what truly ignited my interest in photography.
 While living in Oulu I also did a lot of snowboarding and I still miss the powder snow living in Turku.
 My grandfather and his brothers were avid photographers as well, so on some level this is an inherited passion.